jmcglone/jmcglone.github.io/_posts/2014-05-03-using-github-to-create-and-host-a-personal-website.md

 ---
 layout: post
-title: Using GitHub to Create and Host and Personal Website
+title: Using GitHub to Create and Host a Personal Website
 ---
 This is an overdue note about my switch to using GitHub and Jekyll for this website.